-These courses, or their equivalent, are prerequisites which must be completed prior to full admission into the BSBP program:
+These prerequisite courses must be completed prior to full admission into the BSBP program:

-- ARCHT 140 Materials & Methods of Construction (3-unit) - ARCHT 160 2-D CAD for Architecture and Interior Design (3-unit) - ARCHT 180 Codes and Zoning (3-unit) - ARCHT 200A Sustainable Development and Environmental Design (3-unit) - Math course, any one of the following (or higher): - MATH 100 Liberal Arts Mathematics (3-unit) - MATH 102, 102X Trigonometry (4-unit), Trigonometry with Support (5-unit) - Physics course, any one of the following: - PHYSIC 101 Introduction to Physics (4-unit) - PHYSIC 110 General Physics I (4-unit) - Completion of the California State University System General Ed.
-Transfer Requirements
+- ARCHT 140 Materials & Methods of Construction (3 unit) - ARCHT 160 2-D CAD for Architecture and Interior Design (3 unit) - ARCHT 180 Codes and Zoning (3 unit) - ARCHT 200A Sustainable Development and Environmental Design (3 unit) - Math course, any one of the following (or higher): - MATH 100 Liberal Arts Mathematics (3 unit) - MATH 102, 102X Trigonometry (4 unit), Trigonometry with Support (5 unit) - Physics course, any one of the following (or higher): - PHYSIC 101 Introduction to Physics (4 unit) - PHYSIC 102 Introduction to Physics with Lab (5 unit) - PHYSIC 110 General Physics I (4 unit) - Completion of the Cal-GETC General Education (GE) Requirements

 Completing these identified prerequisites does not ensure admission into the BSBP program.
-For discussion and assessment of alternate course equivalencies, please schedule an advising session with the Architecture & Interior Design Program Chair (Jason.Oliver@Canyons.edu)
+Students from other California Community Colleges and Universities (CSU/UC) should reference the BSBP Transfer Course Comparison document or use www.assist.org to identify potential course equivalencies.
+For discussion and assessment of alternate course equivalencies, please schedule an advising session with the Architecture & Interior Design Program Chair (Jason.Oliver@Canyons.edu).